SomePineaple/Phantom-Injector/README.md

 you won't be able to inject.

 ## Licencing
-Files in src/imgui and src/ImGuiFileDialog are licenced under the MIT licence, while files under src/injector are licenced under the LGPL v2 licence or later.
+Files under src/injector are licenced under the LGPL v2 licence or later.
+Everything else is licenced under the MIT licence.